manila/manic.so/projects/wasted-space/wasted-space.md

 :::info

-This is part of a collaboration, the code is not freely available but this will be available on [`itch.io`](https://itch.io) at a later date.
+This is part of a collaboration, the code is not freely available but this will be available to play on [`itch.io`](https://itch.io) at a later date.

 :::